 -F option

--a option can be used to record all CPUs.
+-a option to record all CPUs.

--e option can be used to record specific events.
+-e option to record specific events.

-Comparison: py-spy vs perf
+Compare py-spy and perf

 py-spy and perf are two different tools for profiling Python applications in Kubernetes.
 They have different strengths and weaknesses.
+The following table and guidance help you decide which tool to use for a given investigation.

 | Feature | py-spy | perf |